Helperbird/website/src/pages/features/annotation.md

 ---
 layout: templates/features_two.liquid
-title: Web site & PDF annotation extension
+title:  Annotate and Highlight Websites & PDFs - Highlight, Annotate, Organize, and Share
 description:
-  Highlight or annotate web pages, documents, pdfs, ebooks & more to improve research and study.
-  Leaving sticking notes that help you with your research and homework.
-Available for Chrome, Firefox, Edge, and Safari.
+  Revolutionize your research and work process with Helperbird Sticky Note and Annotation feature.
+Easily highlight, annotate, and comment on any website or PDF, choose from various colors and sizes, organize them, save on the cloud and export in different file formats.
+Also, find your notes easily with our powerful search feature.

 keywords:
   Dyslexia software, Reader Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic
-featurePageTitle: Annotate the web, annotate everything!
+featurePageTitle: Annotate and Highlight Websites, PDFs, and Ebooks
 img: i1EeaekPHIo
 icon: "/src/_includes/svgs/notes.svg"
 youtubeId: PfILiWebkuc
-cardTitle: Annotations
+cardTitle: Annotations & Sticky Notes
 featureDescription:
-  Highlight or annotate web pages, documents, pdfs, ebooks and more to improve research and study.
+  Revolutionize your research and work process with our Sticky Note and Annotation feature.
+Easily highlight, annotate, and comment on any website or PDF, choose from various colors and sizes.
 date: 2016-01-02
 group: reading
 tags: